 Specifies the use of TLS encryption when communicating with the server.
 Only necessary if the cluster is configured to use TLS encryption for the external ports.
-See Section D, "Using CLI Commands with TLS/SSL" for more information.
+See the section called "Using CLI Commands with TLS/SSL" for more information.

--u. --user=user-id
+-u, --user=user-id